 DIY Window Soundproofing Tips

-- Before beginning, make sure your window is in good repair.
+- Check the window for damage: Before beginning, make sure your window is in good repair.
 If you have a crack in the window, that may be how a lot of the sound is coming in.
 You can try to repair the crack, but in this situation, it’s probably a good idea to get the pane replaced before beginning any soundproofing efforts.

-- Once you’ve insulated the window for sound, you may want to invest in a blackout curtain.
+- Hang a blackout curtain: Once you’ve insulated the window for sound, you may want to invest in a blackout curtain.
 Blackout curtains are designed to prevent light from getting into your apartment or home when you’re trying to sleep, but you can find some that are designed to block noise, as well.
-The combination of a soundproof window and a noise-cancelling curtains should give you the relief you need.
+The combination of a soundproof window and noise-canceling curtains should give you the relief you need.